Pitt-Fuego/project-reflection/README.md

 3. Find this folder in your downloads.
 Move this folder to a secure place.
 You will return to this folder to manage your scripts and other assets like images, pdfs, etcetera.

 4. For Mac, Windows, and Linux, download and/or open a code editor like [atom.io](https://atom.io) or any code editor of your choice.
-If you are using a Chromebook O.S., we recommend Caret.
+If you use a Chromebook O.S., we recommend Caret.

 5. Use the code editor to open the index.html and style.css documents from your project folder.